OfficeDev/Office-Add-in-samples/Samples/office-add-in-commands/auto-open-task-pane/README.md

     The http-server will run and host the current folder's files on localhost:3000.

 Now that your localhost web server is running, you can sideload the **manifest-localhost.xml** file provided in the **auto-open-task-pane** folder.
-Using the **manifest-localhost.xml** file, follow the steps in [Run the sample in Word on web](#run-the-sample-in-word-on-the-web) to sideload and run the add-in.
+Using the **manifest-localhost.xml** file, follow the steps in [Run the sample in Word on the web](#run-the-sample-in-word-on-the-web) to sideload and run the add-in.

 ## How is the auto-open feature different from inserting a task pane?